From Chilterns Escarpment to Remote Interior

 Watlington Hill is a distinctive promontory on the Chilterns escarpment, with panoramic views over the Oxfordshire Vale.
 It was donated to the National Trust in the 1940s and is maintained for a variety of habitats, particularly high quality chalk grassland.
 It is one of the best sites for viewing red kites.
 The White Mark was cut in 1764 by Edward Horne to give the illusion of a spire on the Watlington parish church from his home.

 Turn left and head diagonally uphill (at about 45 degrees to the path you came down) towards a gap in a small line of thorn trees.
-Go through the gap, watching out for a rabbit burrow, then bear right onto a more distinctive path.
+Go through the gap then bear right onto a more distinctive path.
 This path heads across and down the slope, then continues just below an area of dense, dark green yew woodland.
 After going through woodland on a partially revetted path, you reach a crossing path with a wooden gate on your right.
 Go through this gate, leaving Watlington Hill and the orange markers, and follow the path, marked by white arrows, gently downhill between hedges, with fields on either side, and pass through two gates.
 Just after passing a red brick house on your left you reach a track.

 Turn sharp left up the track.
-After crossing another track, the one you have come on turns right.
-Instead keep steeply ahead and through a metal field gate to emerge into a grass field, named One Tree Hill.
+At a meeting of tracks keep steeply ahead in the same direction and through a metal gate to emerge into a grass field, named One Tree Hill.
 Continue straight uphill, heading towards a break in the trees on the skyline and passing a small, isolated yew tree on your right (the recently planted successor to the original One Tree).
 At the top of the hill look behind to see magnificent views, with Watlington Hill to the right and the Wittenham Clumps near Didcot Power Station to your left.

 Turn sharp left just after going through a wooden gate.
 Soon you can see the upper stories of Watlington Park house on your right.
 The path now enters Lower Deans Wood, another National Trust property.
 Follow the white arrows then, after leaving the wood, turn left along a tarmacked drive to meet the road at Christmas Common.